DeWayne McBride: Minnesota Vikings

 McBride was drafted by the Minnesota Vikings in the seventh round with the 222nd overall pick in the 2023 NFL draft.
 He was waived on August 29, 2023, and signed to the practice squad the next day.
 Following the end of the 2023 regular season, the Vikings signed him to a reserve/future contract on January 8, 2024.

 McBride was waived by the Vikings on August 26, 2024, and re-signed to the practice squad, but released the next day.

 Memphis Showboats

 On January 6, 2025, McBride signed with the Memphis Showboats of the United Football League (UFL).
 He was released on March 20, 2025.

 Edmonton Elks

 On May 5, 2025, McBride signed with the Edmonton Elks of the Canadian Football League.
 He was released on June 1, 2025.

+Orlando Pirates

+On February 27, 2026, it was announced that McBride signed with the Orlando Pirates of the Indoor Football League.